 Yes, when we arrive at the launch point for any activity we will give you a safety briefing and answer any questions you may have.

 We think that you know your kids a whole lot better than we do so we leave it up to parental discretion.
 Parents of kids under 18 will be asked to sign a waiver on behalf of their child.

-We do not allow pets on our river trips excursions or shuttle bus/van rides.
+Unfortunately, pets are not permitted on our river trip excursions or shuttle bus/van rides.